Jon Wiener: Critical reaction

 Reactions by critics to Wiener's writings has been varied.
 Kirkus Reviews called Set the Night on Fire: L.A. in the Sixties "a richly detailed portrait of a city that seethed with rebellious energy."
 The reviewer for the Los Angeles Times described it as "a dense, detailed read" that was “authoritative and impressive.”
 The LA Review of Books called it "a monumental history of rebellion and resistance."
 Some reviewers found problems with the book – Publishers Weekly said it was an "overstuffed and often disjointed account" but declared that "Davis and Wiener write with passion and deep knowledge,” and concluded that the book was “an indispensable portrait of an unexplored chapter in history."
-On April 22, 2020, in The Guardians Book of the Day, Ben Ehrenreich called it "a vital primer in resistance, a gift to the future from the past."
+In The Guardian, Ben Ehrenreich called it "a vital primer in resistance, a gift to the future from the past", while Sean O'Hagan praised the book's "epic sweep and questioning tone".

-Among his earlier books, the New York Times Book Review wrote that Wiener's book Come Together: John Lennon in His Time "stands out as one of the few books that don't want to deify, dish the dirt about or otherwise exploit the slain former Beatle."
-A second review of this book criticized Wiener's perspective for being "tunnel-visioned".
-He has been criticized by Andrew Sullivan of The Atlantic.
-Wiener's Gimme Some Truth received positive reviews in The Washington Post, London Independent, and the Christian Science Monitor.
-A review of Wiener's book Historians in Trouble: Plagiarism, Fraud, and Politics in the Ivory Tower criticized Wiener for having a left-leaning bias.
-One reviewer described Wiener's Gimme Some Truth book as "sobering".
+Among Wiener's earlier books, the New York Times Book Review wrote that Come Together: John Lennon in His Time "stands out as one of the few books that don't want to deify, dish the dirt about or otherwise exploit the slain former Beatle."
+The Los Angeles Times criticized Wiener's perspective for being "tunnel-visioned".
+Gimme Some Truth received positive notices in The Washington Post, Christian Science Monitor, and London Independent.
+Mother Jones magazine commended Wiener for uncovering, via FOIA lawsuits, a set of surveillance documents about Lennon that demonstrate "how willing the government has been at times to spy on, intimidate, and harass those whom it regards as its most effective critics."
+A review of Historians in Trouble: Plagiarism, Fraud, and Politics in the Ivory Tower faulted Wiener for having a left-leaning bias.